 On May 2, 2016, the Company announced the filing of an Environmental Impact Statement ("EIS") with the New South Wales, Australia, Department of Planning and Environment, (the "Department") in support of the planned development of the Nyngan Scandium Project.
 The EIS was prepared by R.W.
 Corkery & Co.
 Pty.
-Limited, on behalf of the Company's 80% owned subsidiary, EMC Australia, to support an application for Development Consent for the Nyngan Scandium Project.
-The EIS is a complete document, including a Specialist Consultants Study Compendium, and was submitted to the Department on Friday, April 29, 2016.
+Limited, on behalf of the Company's subsidiary, EMC Metals Australia Pty.
+Ltd. ("EMC Australia"), to support an application for Development Consent for the Nyngan Scandium Project.
+The EIS is a complete document, including a Specialist Consultants Study Compendium, and was submitted to the Department on April 29, 2016.